Tim Truzy has a small pack of happy and healthy rescued dogs.

 - Has the dog been spayed (female) or neutered (male)?

-- Has he or she received all of his or her shots?
+- Has the dog received all relevant shots?

 - Are there other conditions we should be aware of?

-We discovered Rerun had trouble with fleas, which we took care of when we reached home.
+We discovered Rerun had trouble with fleas, which we took care of when we got home.
 The little fellow needed eye drops as well.
-Examining Rerun’s weight, we knew he needed more exercise as well, which he now receives dashing around the yard with his pack.
+Examining Rerun’s weight, we knew he needed more exercise, which he now receives daily while dashing around the yard with his pack.

 Is the Dog Microchipped?